subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 4: Integration of Planning and Acting: Agent used its Internal Model to take better actions in the Real World

-The tea making scenario also points towards a way in which planning cann be combined taking actions in the real world.
+The tea making scenario also points towards a way in which planning can be combined taking actions in the real world.
 The above figure shows a way by which an organism can use its knowledge of of the world model and ability to do hypothetical rollouts to actually take actions that achieve a task objective.
 Using its world model the agent generates multiple scenarios driven by sequences of actions, and then chooses the scenario that leads to success.
 It then carries out the first action in the sequence, which changes the environment state.
 The organism then incorporates the new information into its model, and then repeats the process.
 If it ends up in an undesirable state then it backtracks to the previous state and chooses some other action.
 Hence as the organism takes actions and encounters new states, it constantly modifies its plans by taking the new information into account.
 This type of algorithm goes by the name of model predictive control or MPC in control theory.

 *So far we I haven't talked about how to build a world model, and the question arises whether it can be built using ANNs, or more specifically an EBM.
 If the latter can be demonstrated, then this provides a model for how the brain operates, since in all likelihood the brain is an EBM consisting of biological neurons, as described in Part 3.*

 *All living organisms, even plants, are thought to possess a model for their environment.
 These models vary in their level of sophistication depending upon the neural capacity of the organism, but in general contain enough information to enable the organism to carry out its day to day activities.
 For example single celled bacteria such as *E. Coli* sense their environment through sensors on their cell wall, and can move in the direction of food sources by using their flagellum.
 Theirs is a pretty rudimentary model of the environment, and doesn't even require neurons, but is sufficient for their purposes.
 As we move up the evolutionary ladder, the models become more sophisticated, and enable the animal to predict the state of the world several steps into the future.
 Humans have taken this capability to the extreme, our predictive powers extent all the wy to the death of the sun in a few billion years from now.*

-### The Expected Free Enegy Framework for Planning

-TBD

 ## Building World Models Using EBMs

-The Predictice Processing framework tells us that both the perception and planning abilities in living organisms is crtically dependent on their ability to build a world model, as captured by the distribution $p(y_{n+1}|y_n, a_n)$.
-I am going to use a more general distribution $p(y_{n+1}|y_{\le n}, a_n)$, in which the new state is influenced not just by the preceding state, but perhaps other states in the perceptual history.
+The Predictice Processing framework tells us that both the perception and planning abilities in living organisms is crtically dependent on their ability to build a world model, as captured by the probability distribution $p(s_{n+1}|s_n, a_n)$.
 In this section I will show EBMs can be used to model this distribution, and thereby serve a way in which world models can be built in robots.
 As we saw in [Part 3](https://subirvarma.github.io/GeneralCognitics/2026/02/13/statmech3.html), EBMs can be implemented using diffusion models and this is the approach that we will pursue.

-The Active Inference framework on the other hand requires two generations: Generation of the hidden state followed by the generation of the perceptual state, which makes it a more involved process.
+*The Active Inference framework on the other hand requires two generations: Generation of the hidden state followed by the generation of the perceptual state, which makes it a more involved process.
 As we mentioned earlier, diffusion models are able to sample from the distribution $p(y_{n+1}|y_n,c)$ without explicitly modeling the hidden state.
-The concept of a hidden state can be extracted from the results of the model, but by focusing on the energy function, we are able to bypass its explicit generation.
+The concept of a hidden state can be extracted from the results of the model, but by focusing on the energy function, we are able to bypass its explicit generation.*

-I am going to do a step by step illustration of how EBMs are used to model probability distributions ad the resulting sampling process.
+I am going to do a step by step illustration of how EBMs are used to model probability distributions and the resulting sampling process.
 Some of this is a repetitition of the material in Part 3.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat83.png)

 Figure 5: Modeling the Energy Function of a collection of interacting nodes using a Transformer based Artificial Neural Network

-The basic premis of EBMs is that a complex multi-modal probability distribution can be modeled using a system of interacting nodes.
-The probability distribution is connected to the energy for the system as captured by the Boltzmann distribution (when the system is in equilibrium)
+The basic premis of EBMs is that the state of a system that follows a complex multi-modal probability distribution can be generated by using a system of interacting nodes.
+When the system is in equilibrium the probability distribution is connected to the energy for the system as captured by the Boltzmann distribution

-$$ P(y_1,...,y_N) = {\exp^{-E(y_1,...,y_N)}\over Z} $$
+$$ p(s_1,...,s_N) = {\exp^{-E(s_1,...,s_N)}\over Z} $$

-where $(y_1,...,y_N)$ is the system state, $E(y_1,...,y_N)$ is the corresponding energy and Z is the partition function.
-When the system is initialized from a non-equilibrium state, its nodes interaction with one another, and gradually the interactions cause the energy to decrease until equilibrium is reached at which point the above equation is satified.
+where $(s_1,...,s_N)$ is the system state, $E(s_1,...,s_N)$ is the corresponding energy and Z is the partition function.
+When the system is initialized from a non-equilibrium state, its nodes interact with one another, and gradually the interactions cause the energy to decrease until equilibrium is reached at which point the probability distribution of the system state is given by this equation.
-The main premis of EBMs is that we need not worry about the details of how the nodes are interacting with one another, and instead focus on the energy function $E(x_1,...,x_n)$.
+The main premis of EBMs is that we need not worry about the details of how the nodes are interacting with one another, and instead focus on the energy function $E(s_1,...,s_n)$.
 If we are able to model the energy function using an artificial neural network based function approximator, such as a transformer (see above figure), then this would enable us to generate samples using the model that follow the same distribution as the training data.

 In the context of using this idea to model biological brains, focusing on the energy function as opposed to the interconnection between neurons (called the connectome), enables us to bypass the intractable problem to figuring out the connectome, with the more tractable one of approximating the brain's energy function using a function approximator.